TraeDungy/RoyaltyX/README.md

 4. **Enable Celery beat tasks**
    The `celery-beat` service must run to schedule background jobs.
-This includes a daily task that downgrades users with overdue payments to the free plan.
+This includes a daily task that downgrades users with overdue payments to the discovery plan.

 ### Environment-Specific Configurations